NCATSTranslator/TranslatorTechnicalDocumentation/docs/deployment-guide/monitoring.md

 # Telemetry

 Given the distributed nature of Biomedical Translator knowledge processing components, tracing the flow of queries through the system represents a challenge.
 Observability is the practice of measuring the state of a system by its various component outputs.
-[OpenTelemetry](https://opentelemetry.io/) is an open source observability framework.
+[OpenTelemetry](https://opentelemetry.io/) is an open-source observability framework.
 Applying elements of OpenTelemetry to Translator will help in the challenge of query auditing, for quality assurance or performance.
 An overview of OpenTelemetry concepts is provided [here](https://docs.google.com/presentation/d/1OjcE1gVhx8u9EvvHGn6h50otBKmpd-9HidlTNppXXy0/edit#slide=id.g27ee40efb83_0_3) and a small Translator demo of the concept using the Jaeger telemetry collector, is [here](https://github.com/TranslatorSRI/Jaeger-demo).

-### Telemetery Frequently Asked Questions
+### Telemetry Frequently Asked Questions
-#### When I instrument my application should I trace incoming requests or outgoing ?
+#### When I instrument my application should I trace incoming requests or outgoing?
- In a microservices environment such as Translator system, tracing both incoming and outgoing requests is key.
+ In a microservices environment such as the Translator system, tracing both incoming and outgoing requests is key.
 Incoming tracing reveals user journeys, while outgoing tracing uncovers dependencies between services—both are crucial for comprehensive visibility and issue diagnosis.

- As an example ARAGORN, an ARA that recieves requests from the ARS and performs subsequent requests to downstream components makes use of FastAPI instrumentation to trace incoming requests and httpx instrumentation for tracing outgoing requests.
+ As an example ARAGORN, an ARA that receives requests from the ARS and performs subsequent requests to downstream components makes use of FastAPI instrumentation to trace incoming requests and httpx instrumentation for tracing outgoing requests.
 This [code snippet](https://github.com/ranking-agent/aragorn/blob/main/src/otel_config.py) shows how ARAGORN traces both incoming and outgoing requests.

-#### When tracing outgoing requests should it be logged if the request is bound to external services ?
+#### When tracing outgoing requests should it be logged if the request is bound to external services?
 Logging outgoing requests bound to external services can be essential for capturing communication details, aiding in troubleshooting, performance monitoring, and understanding dependencies outside your system.

-#### In Development enviroment where there is no provisioned Jaeger instance , what is the best way to test my OTEL implementation?
+#### In a Development environment with no provisioned Jaeger instance, what is the best way to test my OTEL implementation?

 To use a local Jaeger instance for testing your OpenTelemetry implementation, you can follow these general steps:
 <ol>